M-ERA-NET-MEDIATE/ds-entities-service/README.md

 ## Testing

-The service is tested using `pytest` and can be tested against a local MongoDB server and Entities Service instance.
+The service is tested using `pytest` and can be tested against a local MongoDB server and DataSpaces-Entities service instance.

 To run the tests, first install the test dependencies: